 UWE Bristol Santander Graduate Internships Scheme

-UWE Bristol, in partnership with Santander, is offering funding and support to a limited number of SMEs (small and medium-sized enterprises) who wish to recruit 2017 UWE Bristol graduates.
+UWE Bristol, in partnership with Santander, is offering funding and support to a limited number of SMEs (small to medium-sized enterprises), public sector or not-for-profit third sector institutions (charities) who wish to recruit 2017 UWE Bristol graduates for internships.

 The scheme is only open to SMEs with a total workforce of under 250 employees and a turnover of up to £50 million.